 They are like little bites of Heaven!

-It took several tries around Christmastime to recreate these Walnut Rolls the way that my Husband remembers his Grandmother’s tasting, but I am happy to report that I have finally nailed it.
-Do not be deterred by the length of the instructions.
+It took several tries around Christmastime to recreate these Walnut Rolls the way that my Husband remembers his Grandmother’s tasting.
+I am happy to report that I have finally nailed it.
+The length of the instructions should not be a deterrent.
 They are really quite simple but I wanted to make sure you could recreate these magical cookies the first time!

 Like her Apricot Kolaches, my Husband’s Grandmother rolled her walnut rolls out in sugar and then sprinkled extra on top, because Grandma Szabo knew that more sugar is always better!

 Grandmother Szabo’s Walnut Rolls were apparently MUCH larger than these.
 She used a generous tablespoon of filling into the thinnest pastry imaginable.
 They taste equally amazing large or small.